Demolition of Camp Roberts Ends Army’s Asbestos Era in CaliforniaAsbestos Exposure & Bans

 Old Soldiers Exposed to Asbestos

 Soldiers from the 1940s, ’50, ’60s, ’70s and early ’80s were housed and trained there, unknowingly putting themselves at risk for future health problems.
-Asbestos is the cause of mesothelioma, a rare cancer that has a latency period of up to 60 years before showing obvious symptoms.
+Asbestos is the primary cause of mesothelioma, a rare cancer that has a latency period of up to 60 years before showing obvious symptoms.

 Most have been empty for 30 years, waiting for the slow-moving, military chain of command to finalize the orders and receive the proper environmental approval to start the demolition.